-Looking for an online tool to educate your community about budget priorities?
+Looking for an online tool to educate your community about local budget priorities?
 Download the full PDF of information here.

 What is it?

 We created the nonpartisan California Budget Challenge in 2005 as a public service to educate and engage Californians on the trade-offs and tough choices involved in building the state's General Fund budget.
 The Challenge presents a series of spending and revenue options that impact the starting surplus or deficit accordingly, educating users about the budget and different policy options along the way.

 Who is it for?